 You might also plan to celebrate the holidays at home this year.
 If your family member is sensitive to lighting, try using one type of holiday lighting rather than mixing white lights, multicolored lights and blinking lights together.
 Many holidays incorporate candles, so make sure to talk to your loved one about candle safety.
 You’ll also want to be conscious of scented candles because smells can be either calming or alerting, based on your family member’s sensory system.
 Keep an area of your house free of decorations, so your loved one can retreat there for a break.

 A virtual celebration may be easier for your family member because staying home is familiar and comfortable.
 However, connecting through a computer, phone or tablet feels different.
 Your loved one might find it harder to stay present and engaged.
 You might find it best to limit the amount of time spent engaging in those particular traditions, and that’s okay.
-Everything is different this year, and we’re all adapting.
-Be gentle with yourself.

 Before connecting virtually, set up a comfortable space and remove clutter and distraction.
 Doing some calming movement or resistance activities beforehand might also increase your family member’s engagement in the virtual experience.
 Try a yoga routine, build an obstacle course or do animal walks, up and down the hallway.
 These activities give a body deep pressure input and can improve attention span.